The Future of APCC

 APCC formed a Redevelopment Committee in 2023 to explore options around building a multi-story affordable housing structure that would also accommodate space for worship, community events, and social services.
 APCC hired LPA to support it with evaluating and coalescing around potential property redevelopment opportunities.

 At this time, no plans have been confirmed.
-We are in the process of speaking to church attendees and community leaders to gain feedback about our future vision.
+We are in the process of speaking to potential development partners.

 1. Q: What is the future of All Pilgrims Christian Church?

-A: Church leaders are currently talking with community members and church partners about the idea of redeveloping its property into a multi-story affordable housing structure which would also accommodate space for worship, special events, and social services.
+A: Church leaders are currently talking with development partners about the idea of redeveloping its property into a multi-story affordable housing structure, which would also accommodate space for worship, special events, and social services.

 2. Q: Why is the church considering a new direction?